System Design Space

 Common pitfalls

-Assuming a switch to Svelte automatically solves performance problems without profiling and product-level metrics.
+Assuming a move to Svelte will automatically solve performance problems without profiling, user-facing metrics, and route-level analysis.

-Migrating a large frontend in one step without a pilot scope and explicit success criteria.
+Migrating a large frontend in one push without a pilot scenario, named owners, and explicit success criteria.

-Ignoring team requirements around TypeScript, testing, and observability for frontend production flows.
+Ignoring team requirements around TypeScript, tests, frontend observability, and safe dependency upgrades.

 Recommendations

-Start with a vertical pilot and measure bundle size, LCP/TTI, delivery speed, and maintenance cost.
+Start with a vertical pilot: measure bundle size, LCP, TTI, delivery speed, and maintenance cost.

-Build CI checks for real production behavior: SSR, hydration, accessibility, e2e, and performance regressions.
+Build CI checks around the real delivery path: SSR, SSG, hydration, accessibility, end-to-end tests, and performance regressions.

-Plan toolchain evolution in advance: plugin compatibility, framework versions, and safe upgrade strategy.
+Plan tooling evolution in advance: plugin compatibility, Svelte and SvelteKit versions, smoke checks, and safe upgrade paths.

 Scope boundary